QuantumCompiler/Recipe-Genie/WEEKLY_STATUS.md

 - In Progress:
     - Verify implementation and migrate into index.js if needed.

+  ## Tyler Hopkins:
+- Completed:
+    - Research on unit testing for the backend.
+- In Progress:
+    - Quality Assurance testing and preparation for presentation week next week.

 # Week 12:

 ## Weston Brach:

 - In Progress:
     - Milestone 6 and 7

+## Tyler Hopkins:
+- Completed:
+    - Quality Assurance testing.
+- In Progress:
+    - Milestone 6 & 7.